 Meanwhile, as The Wall Street Journal reported last month, some of the nation’s largest publicly traded homebuilders are out shopping.
 Larger players are seeing value in small, privately held companies struggling to find financing.

 Among those that have been in acquisition mode over the past couple of years, the country’s third-largest builder, Lennar Corp.
-(NYSE:LENC), Toll Brothers Inc. (NYSE:TOLC), the nation's largest builder of luxury homes, D.R.
-Horton Inc. (NYSE:DHIC), and NVR Inc. (NYSE:NVRC).
+(NYSE:LENA), Toll Brothers Inc. (NYSE:TOLC), the nation's largest builder of luxury homes, D.R.
+Horton Inc. (NYSE:DHIB), and NVR Inc. (NYSE:NVRC).

 Builders In The News